MythicAgents/Xenon/README.md

 ## Quick Start
 Installing Xenon on an already existing Mythic server is very easy.
 If you do not have a Mythic server set up yet, to do that go to [Mythic project page](https://github.com/its-a-feature/Mythic/).
+For further customizations refer to the [Wiki](https://github.com/MythicAgents/Xenon/wiki).

 From the Mythic install directory, use the following command to install Xenon as the **root** user: